BeepBoopVictor/TFT_so101_ros2/docs/index.rst

 * Building the ROS 2 workspace and enabling camera pipelines.
 * Configuring the bridge parameters and launching the system end-to-end.
 * Capturing demonstrations and preparing them for imitation learning pipelines.
+* Configuring the policy parameters and launching inference pipelines.

 Packages
 --------